KAIST-ELST/DMFTpack/docs/index.md

 four input files required for DMFT calculation.

 * List of input files
-  * "input.parm": All the computational information written here.
+  * "input.parm": the computational information is written here.
 See below for more details.
   * "input.solver": information for impurity solver, e.g., U, N_TAU, ...
   * "Hk.HWR" and "OverlapMatrix.HWR"(optional): non-interacting Hamiltonian is written in the "Hk.HWR" file.
 When the non-orthogonal basis is used, the overlap matrix should be provided.
   * Alternatively, "Hk.HWR" and "OverlapMatrix.HWR" are replaced by "SYSTEM_NAME.scfout", which can be obtained from OpenMX code output.